johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 first few things you do on a new computer (after swapping Caps Lock with Left Ctrl, of course)?
 Then welcome, you're among friends here.

+## Overview

-Now that we're done with the formalities and  have dissuaded normal computer users and non-fanatical Vim afficionados from reading any further, let's get to the good stuff!
+Now that we're done with the formalities and  have dissuaded normal computer users and non-fanatical Vim aficionados from reading any further, let's get to the good stuff!
 I vastly prefer to use a Linux desktop for development and my trusty 32-bit Crunchbang Waldorf VM has just reached the end of its useful life because of my sudden realisation that I really need 64-bit support.
 I had spent a considerable time "vimifying" my old setup (more on that later), which, of course, I wanted to carry over to the new installation.
-This post documents all the customisations I needed to do on the stock install to achieve that.
+This post documents all the hackery I needed to do on the stock install to achieve that.

 We will use [Crunchbang++ 1.0](https://crunchbangplusplus.org/) 64-bit as our starting point which is based on [Debian Jessie](https://www.debian.org/) stable.
 Why not use vanilla Debian instead?
-Because I really like the choices [Philip Newborough](https://corenominal.org/about/) had made for the original Cruchbang series and it would be an awful lot of work to replicate them from scratch.
-Crunchbang is small, fast, stable and prioritizes function over form---it's the perfect OpenBox based system for a minimalist.
-Instead of reinventing everything, we will just make a few strategic tweaks here and there to to make it more Vim friendly.
+Because I really like the choices [Philip Newborough](https://corenominal.org/about/) had made for the original Crunchbang series and it would be an awful lot of work to replicate them from scratch.
+Crunchbang is small, fast, stable and prioritises function over form---it's the perfect Openbox based system for a minimalist.
+Instead of reinventing everything, we will just make a few strategic tweaks here and there to make it more Vim friendly.

 Why VM?
 Because I also do [music](http://music.johnnovak.net/), [graphics design](http://www.johnnovak.net/) and